Bon Echo Provincial Park truly is the jewel of eastern ontario and well worth a visit or an extended camping trip.

 This is a big lake, the Mazinaw, very deep, reaching depths of nearly 400 feet deep.
 Look up at the cliff first, then look down at the water, it is that deep, pretty amazing.
 Imagine the sound, the energy it would take to move this rock along the fault line to create this place, pretty mind boggling.

 There are many other things to do in the Park as well.
 Canoe in campsites at Joe Perry Lake are very popular.
-As is the Abes and Essen Trail, we enjoy hiking it in September best.
+As is the Abes and Essen Trail.

 In a week you could paddle the entire park and hike every trail, it would be a very busy week, but pretty exciting.
 We usually do that in sections, breaking it up so we can stop and look around, do some bird watching, or fishing, or just sit by the campfire.
 But I would like to try it though, hike every trail, and paddle every lake, in a week…